 Your retirement options

-If the trustees agree, you can access your retirement savings when you reach age 55 – even if you’re still working.
+If the trustees agree, you can access your pension savings any time after age 55 – even if you’re still working.
 And you’ll normally have three main ways to enjoy the money you’ve saved – buy a secure income, dip in when it suits you or take it all as cash.
-You can also normally take up to a quarter of your retirement savings completely tax free.
+You can also normally take up to a quarter of your pension savings completely tax free.

 Find out more about your retirement options.